-Kistler showcases its fully digital structural health monitoring solution for real-time bridge monitoring for the first time at Intertraffic 2026 in Amsterdam (hall 1, booth 410, March 10-13).
-The modular measurement system offers real-time insights into structural conditions of bridges to support proactive maintenance, extend bridge service life, and improve traffic safety.
+Kistler will present its fully digital structural health monitoring solution for bridges for the first time at Intertraffic 2026 in Amsterdam (hall 1, booth 410, March 10-13).
+The modular measurement system offers continuous monitoring and structural insights to support proactive maintenance, extend bridge service life, and improve traffic safety.